Poor Man's Bible: Mural

 A mural is a painting on the surface of a plastered wall, the term coming from the Latin muralis.
 It is cheap compared with mosaic and stained glass, and can be extremely durable under good conditions, but liable to be damaged by damp and stained by candle smoke.
 Narrative murals are generally located on the upper walls of churches, while the lower walls may be painted to look like marble or drapery.
 They also occur on arches, vaulted roofs and domes.

 Murals were a common form of wall decoration in ancient Rome.
 The earliest Christian mural paintings come from the catacombs of Rome.
-They include many representations of Christ as the Good Shepherd, generally as a standardised image of a young, beardless man with a sheep on his shoulders.
+They include many representations of Christ as the Good Shepherd, generally as a standardized image of a young, beardless man with a sheep on his shoulders.
 Other popular subjects include the Madonna and Child, Jonah being thrown into the sea, the three young men in the furnace and the Last Supper.
 In one remarkable mural, in the Catacomb of the Aurelii, is the earliest image of Jesus, as he came to be commonly depicted, as a bearded, Jewish man in long robes.
 In this particular image he is preaching, not to a group of people but to a flock of sheep and goats, representing the faithful and the wayward.

 Mural painting was to become a common form of enlightening decoration in Christian churches.

 Biblical themes rendered in mural can be found all over the Christian world.
 They are a more common form of church decoration in some regions than others.
 Painted churches are common throughout those areas where the Eastern Orthodox Church prevails.
 In Romania there is an unusual group of churches in which it is the exterior rather than the interior which is richly decorated, the large arcaded porches containing images of the Last Judgement.

 Mural painting was also common in Italy, where the method employed was generally fresco, painting on freshly laid, slightly damp plaster.
 Many fine examples have survived from the Medieval and Early Renaissance periods.
 Remarkably, the best known example of such Biblical story-telling was not created for the edification of the poor but for the rich and powerful, the Ceiling of the Sistine Chapel created by Michelangelo for Pope Julius II.

 Murals occur in France, particularly in the south where the walls tend to be wider, rather than the north where the art of stained glass prevailed.
 In England, few examples survived the depredations of the Reformation.
 Some fine Early Medieval examples exist in Germany and Spain.